-- Only A4 or A4B composite shades and only A1 flowable shades are allowed. - A resin bonding agent must be utilized. - No composite surface sealer, flowable or unfilled resin/glaze(s) may be applied to any surface of the finished restoration. - Polishing agents are allowed but not recommended.
+- Any shade of composite is allowed. - A resin bonding agent must be utilized.
+It is strongly recommended that etch be used with bond (restore as you would a natural tooth). - No composite surface sealer, flowable or unfilled resin/glaze(s) may be applied to any surface of the finished restoration. - Polishing agents are allowed but not recommended.